 Most of the Universe consists of matter and energy.
 Energy is the capacity to do work.
-Matter has mass and occupies space.
-All matter is composed of basic elements that cannot be broken down to substances with different chemical or physical properties.
-Elements are substances consisting of one type of atom, for example Carbon atoms make up diamond, and also graphite.
+The matter has mass and occupies space.
+All matter is composed of basic elements that cannot be broken down into substances with different chemical or physical properties.
+Elements are substances consisting of one type of atom, for example, Carbon atoms make up the diamond, and also graphite.
 Pure (24K) gold is composed of only one type of atom, gold atoms.
 Atoms are the smallest particle into which an element can be divided.
 Now let us go in detail of Structure of Atoms and Molecules.

 Structure of Atoms and Molecules: